Drifter-Supremo/gorlea-todo-list/memory-bank/techContext.md

 ## Dependencies

 - See `package.json` for full list.
-- Key dependencies: next, react, typescript, tailwindcss, shadcn/ui, firebase, @google/generative-ai, date-fns, lucide-react, pnpm.
+- Key dependencies: next, react, typescript, tailwindcss, shadcn/ui, firebase, @google/generative-ai, date-fns, lucide-react.

 ## Integration Notes

-- Project is currently in Phase 3: Gemini AI parsing integration.
+- Project is currently in Phase 3: Gemini AI parsing integration, facing persistent 500 errors during real API integration attempts.
 - All Firestore CRUD, time picker, mobile/desktop UX, and edit/delete features are complete and live in main branch.
 - Documentation and memory bank files are up to date for AI or new developer handoff.
-- Firebase and Gemini API keys must be set in environment variables.
+- Firebase and Gemini API keys must be set in environment variables, checking both `NEXT_PUBLIC_GEMINI_KEY` and `GEMINI_API_KEY`.
 - Firestore is the single source of truth for tasks.
-- AI parsing is handled via a dedicated Firebase Cloud Function.
+- AI parsing is handled via a dedicated endpoint in 'app/api/ai/parse/route.ts', currently using a mock setup due to integration issues.
 - Email notifications use Firebase Extensions or custom Cloud Functions.